The Royal Calendar

 The Royal Calendar is based on the 13 Moon, 28-day cycle.
 So were the Mayan, Incan, Druidic, Native American and Chinese calendars.
 Every Moon in the calendar has exactly four, seven-day weeks which makes 28 days in total.
 So a lunar year is made up of 13 cycles and so is an Earth year.
 This pattern implies that time is a universal factor of synchronisation.
 It distinguishes between a natural timing frequency that aligns the universal order and an artificial timing frequency which governs modern human civilisation.

 So how did we justify adding a synchronous day above to take us to to 365 days?
 Well, this special day falls on the heliacal rising of Sirius or July 25 in our current calendar.
-It means that we add a day every four lunar cycles and another day every four Earth cycles.
+It means that we add a day every four lunar cycles.
+But it also means we add a day every four Earth cycles.
 This order and balance is called the Law of the Cosmos.
 The calendar is suddenly synchronous; it has moved from being mundane to being sacred:

 » 4 lunar cycles + 1 day = 1 Earth cycle (365 days) «